 "So I’m raising money for Help For Heroes and Great Ormond Street.
 The military has a strong connection with Antarctica with the forefigures of Antarctic exploration being part of the military so it’s nice to give back to that legacy.
 Environmental awareness is also a key part of the expedition and Team Polar Endeavour, the group I created to help encourage adventure and environmental awareness.
 It’s clear not only in Antarctica but everywhere that more education and solutions to the environmental crisis is needed and if we can help in anyway then that would be amazing."

-We saw that you made a nice little appearance on Sky News recently.
+We saw that you made an appearance on Sky News recently.
 Can you tell us how that came about?

 [laughs] "I woke up one morning and had so many missed calls on my phone.
 Laura Patterson from the Press Association has written about me and it kind of exploded over night.
 It’s led to loads more publicity for the expedition and raised awareness about our charity endeavours so that’s great!
 Unfortunately I was thinking so much about the interview that I forgot to smile so just looked miserable throughout..."

 Let’s talk training.
 We see a lot of tires being dragged around, how heavy are they and how close can you compare it to the real thing?

 "The tyres aren’t that heavy, but they do replicate pulling a sledge on ice quite well.
 If I manage to up some leaves as well it adds some resistance.
 The only downfall is that it doesn’t replicate my skis.
 Maybe I should start roller skating with them, but I get enough weird looks already."

 You’re expedition manager, Vendagi Kulkarni, is the youngest woman to cycle around the world.
 How did you manage to get her help and how much of a benefit is it having her knowledge at your disposal?